ExtendRealityLtd/VRTK/README.md

 ## Thank You

-A big thank you to all those who support VRTK via [Patreon] A list of supports can be seen in [THANK_YOU_CREDITS.md].
+A big thank you to all those who support VRTK via [Patreon].

+A list of supports can be seen in [THANK_YOU_CREDITS.md].

 ## Documentation